Get us in your inbox

 • price 1 of 4

-Smorgasburg’s popular Japanese katsu sando slinger is now a brick-and-mortar sandwich shop in the heart of Chinatown, selling katsu and curry hot from the kitchen, plus cold and to-go sandos, onigiri and salads from the conbini-inspired refrigerated section.
+This Chinatown brick-and-mortar sandwich shop (with a second location in San Gabriel) sells katsu and curry hot from the kitchen, plus cold and to-go sandos, onigiri and salads from the conbini-inspired refrigerated section.
 When it comes to those hot sandwiches, they come scorching-fresh from the fryer with a thin layer of crispy, crunchy coating.
-Flashier options such as the walnut shrimp sando and the special wagyu katsu steal the spotlight, but classics like the pork and chicken deserve just as much praise.
+Flashier options such as the walnut shrimp sando and the special wagyu katsu steal the spotlight, but the classic chicken katsu deserve just as much praise, especially once they’re dunked into Katsu Sando’s tasty gochujang aioli.
 Here, the team uses Jidori chicken and breads and fries it to still-succulent perfection, then tops it with a light slaw before surrounding it with fresh house-baked milk bread.

 Recommended